KMND

 KMND (1510 AM), branded as "Fox Sports 1510 KMND", is a radio station that serves the Midland–Odessa metropolitan area with Fox Sports Radio talk shows, the WinningEDGE radio show, and a weekly sports update on Pro Football and Basketball.
 It also simulcasts the programming on 99.5 FM.
 1510 AM is under ownership of Townsquare Media.
 99.5 FM is owned by Eastern New Mexico University under a LMA to Townsquare Media.

 Its studios are located on Highway 191 just west of Midland (its city of license) in rural Midland County and its transmitter is located south of Midland.

 1510 AM is a United States clear-channel frequency; KMND must leave the air during the period from sunset to sunrise in order the protect the nighttime skywave signal of WLAC in Nashville, Tennessee.

 1510 AM signed on in Midland in 1958.
-It began as a 500 watt daytimer called KABH.
+It began as a 500-watt daytimer called KABH.
 Over its early years it was a middle of road station.
-In the late 1960's and early 1970's it diversified to Pop and Rock Music up until about 5 PM then "Rogelio" would sign on for a few hours with Spanish language and Spanish music broadcasting then "Rick V" or "John M" would take over the mic playing a variety of Hard Rock up until sundown.
-In this time frame the station also promoted a local concert in the early 1970's with the rock band "Josefus" playing.
-I believe it was held around the old fairgrounds area off I-20 in the east end of town.

-Early Partners in cross town KNFM acquired an interest in KABH and the letters were changed to KNAM.
+Partners in cross town KNFM acquired an interest in KABH and the letters were changed to KNAM.
 About 1979 the station changed owners, relocated its office, and changed calls to KMND for "Command".